 - Different providers are registered with different laboratories.
 For example, for a urine amino acids test, a provider can go through Genova or Doctor’s Data - which are different companies with different prices for a similar test.

 - Some labs will accept insurance — but the only way to find out how much insurance will cover is to get the CPT codes from your provider & the lab for the exact test, call your insurance, and get them to tell you how much they will cover. (and even then, it’s not a guarantee) You’ll usually need to pay out of pocket upfront, even with insurance coverage, though.
 Additionally, providers report that insurance companies are becoming more stringent on coverage for functional medicine lab testing.

 - Providers generally contract specific rates with the lab companies & then mark the labs up at different rates based on their business model, time spent going over the lab, etc.

-Pricing can be complicated, however, what you need to know is on average, patients are spending $500 - $1000 on testing after an initial visit with a functional medicine provider.
+Pricing can be complicated; however, what you need to know is that on average, patients are spending $500 - $1000 on testing after an initial visit with a functional medicine provider.

 Here’s a subset of popular lab testing and their average prices.

 Insurance: Will bill insurance, but no guarantee.
 Sometimes partially covered.